-Baas, die hond is dood – Boss, the dog has died
+Baas, die hond is dood – Boss, the dog is dead

-Leon Strachan, Harrismith author (nine books), publisher, historian, military buff, farmer, jam bottler, businessman, tour guide and all-round mensch has a much better grip on Abe’s life in Swinburne.
+Leon Strachan, Harrismith’s finest author (nine books), publisher, historian, military buff, farmer, jam bottler, businessman, tour guide and all-round mensch has a much better grip on Abe’s life in Swinburne.
 His farm Nesshurst is in the same area as many of Abe’s sixteen farms over the years.
-He tells of pub tales, a Swinburne cricket team made up of eleven Sparks (one was selected to play for South Africa!), brandy taken internally and externally and how the sheer size of Louis Bischoff’s schlong displayed for all to see on the pub counter was one of the few things that ever rendered Abe speechless.
+He tells of pub tales, a Swinburne cricket team made up of eleven Sparkses (one was even selected to play for South Africa!), brandy taken internally and externally, and how the sheer size of Louis Bischoff’s schlong displayed for all to see on the pub counter was one of the few things that ever rendered Abe speechless.

 Blafboom 1991, Leon Strachan – ISBN – 1-919740-21-1

-This guy reminded me of Uncle Abe: Abe would have wanted this car!
+This guy Nudie reminded me of Uncle Abe: Abe would have wanted his car!

 Dad tells me Abe bought the Rolls Royce from fellow Harrismith farmer and character Nell van Heerden.